Directed Payment Programs

 Comprehensive Hospital Increase Reimbursement Program

-CHIRP funds are paid through two components of the managed care capitation rates:
+CHIRP funds are paid through three components of the managed care capitation rates:

-As a condition of participation in CHIRP, a hospital must report semi-annually on all quality measures in the components for which it is eligible as a condition of participation in the program.
-On August 1, 2022, the Centers for Medicare & Medicaid Services (CMS) approved CHIRP for the program period covering September 1, 2022 to August 31, 2023, which is the sixth year of the program.
-Copies of pre-prints submitted to CMS, and questions and answers related to the submission, are listed below.
+A participating hospital must report on all quality measures in the components for which it is eligible as a condition of participation in the program.
+On Sept.
+13, 2024, the Centers for Medicare & Medicaid Services (CMS) approved CHIRP for the program period covering Sept.
+1, 2024 to Aug.
+31, 2025, which is the eighth year of the program.

 Quality Incentive Payment Program